Marikina River: Typhoon Vamco/Ulysses

-The Marikina River surpassed the water levels reached by Typhoon Ketsana in 2009, which brought massive rainfall and caused severe flooding.
+During the passage of Typhoon Vamco in the Philippines between November 11 to 12, 2020, the Marikina River surpassed the water levels reached by Typhoon Ketsana in 2009, which brought massive rainfall and caused severe flooding.
 As of 11:00 PHT the river's water level had risen to 22 m, submerging most parts of the city in flood waters, according to the Marikina Public Information Office.